Cele3x/research-seminar/submission/Study/game/README.md

 - 2: Wasp stung the player

 # Questionnaire Results
-The answer from the questionnaire are stored in Google Docs.
+The answers from the questionnaire are stored in Google Docs.